evereven-tech/horizons-omnichat/docs/enterprise/consulting.md

 - Define success metrics
 - Create a roadmap for implementation

-> 🎯 **Strategic Insight**: One healthcare provider discovered they could reduce patient wait times by 45% by strategically implementing AI-powered pre-screening.

 ### Architecture Design

 Your Horizons implementation needs to integrate seamlessly with your existing systems while preparing for future growth.
 We help you design:

 - Scalable infrastructure that grows with your needs
-- Secure integration points with existing systems
+- Secure integration points to meet your regulatory requirements
 - Data flow optimization
 - Performance monitoring frameworks